 House & Garden

 So indulge—in so much excitement, for so little!
 Please take advantage of our “Summer White Sale” and save on a subscription to HG today.

-Those were the more creative ones.
-But the majority read like this:
+To be honest, though, those were some of the more creative ones.
+The majority read like this:

 See the pattern?